How to Get Into Vanderbilt: Acceptance Rate and Strategies

-Vanderbilt University’s: Overall Acceptance Rate – Class of 2026
+Vanderbilt University Acceptance Rate – Class of 2027

-The acceptance rate was 6.1% for those vying for a spot in the Class of 2026.
-There were 46,717 total applications received.
-The Regular Decision rate was only 4.7%.
+The Vanderbilt acceptance rate was 5.6% for those vying for a spot in the Class of 2027.
+There were 47, 120 total applications received.
+The Regular Decision rate was only 4.2%.

 Any applicant who views Vanderbilt as their top choice should definitely consider applying via binding early decision.
 This school offers an ED1 and ED2 option.
-The ED 1 acceptance rate for the Class of 2026 was 24.1%, a much higher figure than the ED II acceptance rate of 10.3%.
+The Vanderbilt Early Decision acceptance rate was 15.7% for the Class of 2027.
+The university has not yet released any data on ED1 vs. ED2 for this cycle.
+However, the ED 1 acceptance rate for the Class of 2026 was 24.1%, a much higher figure than the ED2 acceptance rate of 10.3%.

 Vanderbilt University Admissions – SAT, ACT, GPA, and Class Rank

-Enrolled students in the Class of 2025 earned ACT Composite scores of 34-35 and an SAT range of 1480-1570.
+Accepted students into the Class of 2027 (different from enrolled) earned ACT Composite scores of 34-36 and an SAT range of 1520-1580.
 In one recent cycle, 80% had an unweighted GPA of greater than a 3.75 and all but 6% earned at least a 3.5 GPA.
 The average GPA of all entering first-year students was 3.86 and 89% placed in the top decile of their graduating class; 97% landed in the top quartile.

 Admissions Trends & Notes